jsonnet-libs/jsonnet-training-course/lessons/lesson5/lesson.md

 Just like with functions, the key for the docstring gets prefixed by `#`.
 Objects can be documented with `d.obj(help)`.

-The constants in this object can be documented with `d.val(type, help)`.
+The attributes in this object can be documented with `d.val(type, help)`.

 ### Generating markdown docs